-In theory, the note holder can take the returned principal, interest and make-whole premium and invest it in a security with the same average life as the prepaid notes, yielding U.S. Treasuries plus 50 bp and remain "whole" with respect to the original yield on the investment.
-In rising interest rate conditions, note holders can "sell" the notes at par, which still provides a premium, because the bond is worth less in the higher interest rate environment, and then reinvest at higher yields.
+The note holder can take the returned principal, interest and make-whole premium and invest it in a security with the same average life as the prepaid notes, yielding U.S. Treasuries plus 50 bp and remain "whole" with respect to the original yield on the investment.
+In rising interest rate conditions, note holders can "sell" the notes at par, which still provides a premium (as the make-whole reinvestment rate is less than 50 bp and the bond is worth less in the higher interest rate environment) and then reinvest at higher yields.

 Private placement notes are callable at any time, but because of the make-whole provision they are not negatively convex.
 Make-whole fees as a percentage of the total portfolio will vary, because companies may choose to prepay loans on an ad hoc basis.